Find Reliable Heat Pump Repair Specialists Near You

 What is a heat pump's SEER rating?

-SEER (Seasonal Energy Efficiency Ratio) measures the cooling efficiency of a heat pump when it's functioning as an air conditioner.
-The higher the SEER rating, the more efficient the system at cooling your space.
-Look for a heat pump with a SEER rating of 15 or higher for good efficiency.
+SEER (Seasonal Energy Efficiency Ratio) indicates the cooling efficiency of a heat pump during the cooling season.
+The higher the SEER rating, the more efficient the system and the more energy you'll save.
+Modern heat pumps typically have higher SEER ratings.

 What is a heat pump's HSPF rating?

 HSPF (Heating Seasonal Performance Factor) measures the heating efficiency of a heat pump.
 Higher HSPF values translate to higher efficiency and lower energy consumption.
-The minimum HSPF rating for new heat pumps is generally 8.2, but high-efficiency models can achieve HSPF ratings of 10 or higher.
-A higher HSPF is usually more cost-effective for heating, especially in colder climates.
+The minimum HSPF rating for new heat pumps is 8.2, and efficient models range from 8.5 to 10 or more.
+In colder areas, choose a unit with a higher HSPF rating to maximize cost savings.

 Are there any rebates or incentives available for heat pump installations?